react-navigation/react-navigation.github.io/versioned_docs/version-7.x/stack-navigator.md

 See [Transparent modals](#transparent-modals) for more details on how to customize `transparentModal`.

-#### `animationEnabled`

-Whether transition animation should be enabled on the screen.
-If you set it to `false`, the screen won't animate when pushing or popping.
-Defaults to `true` on iOS and Android, `false` on Web.

 #### `animationTypeForReplace`

 The type of animation to use when this screen replaces another screen.
 It takes the following values: